glenacota/confluence_chunker/README.md

 Options:
-  --pageid TEXT                   The id of the page to process.  [required] --recursive                     When set, process all page descendants.
+  --pageid TEXT                   The id of the page to process.  [required] -r, --recursive                 When set, process all page descendants.
   --method [none|fixed|html|markdown]
                                   The chunking method to use.
 Default: none.
   --index TEXT                    When set, create an OpenSearch index with
                                   this name and store chunk data into it.
+  -v, --verbose                   When set, print chunks also to stdout.
   --help                          Show this message and exit.
 ```